High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Results

 \subsection{Particle Flow Networks}

 The semi-supervised training results are discussed first, as they provide a benchmark of the ideal classifier performance when separating signal from background in the signal region only.
-Figure~\ref{fig:pfn_benchmark_roc} gives the ROC and SIC curves for both signal mass hypotheses as a result of the semisupervised training configuration.
+Figure~\ref{fig:pfn_benchmark_roc} gives the ROC and SIC curves for both signal mass hypotheses as a result of the semi-supervised training configuration.
 The 0\% signal contamination curve is shown as a reference.
-In this figure and in subsequent results, the lack of signal leads to a network that learns arbitrary discriminating information about the training inputs, resulting in small deviations of the area-under-curve (AUC) value from that of a completely random classifier.
+In this figure and in subsequent results, the lack of signal leads to a network that learns arbitrary discriminating information about the training inputs, resulting in small deviations of the area-under-curve (AUC) value from that of a completely random classifier (which can lead to an apparently `anti-tagging').
 A similar trend in the 0.3\% contamination result indicates that this amount of signal is consistently too small for the network to reliably learn and distinguish it from background.

-With semi-supervised training, the network is able to detect an $m_X=700$~GeV signal contamination of 0.6\% from background in a single bin of \shat~and increase its significance by a factor of approximately 10.
-The setup is considerably less sensitive to the $m_X=350$~GeV signal, where the 0.6\% contamination is indistinguishable, but nearly doubled significance is achieved for a 1.3\% contamination.
+With semi-supervised training, the network is able to detect an $m_X=700$~GeV signal contamination of 0.6\% from background in a single bin of \shat~and increase its significance by a factor of 11.
+The setup is considerably less sensitive to the $m_X=350$~GeV signal, where the 0.6\% contamination is indistinguishable, but doubled significance is achieved for a 1.3\% contamination.
+Details on the impact of the neural net output selection can be found in Table~\ref{tab:resultsummary}.
 Both of these signal injections correspond to excesses of 2$\sigma$ sensitivity or less, making the role of the neural network substantial in elevating potential new physics to the discovery level of sensitivity.

 Figure~\ref{fig:pfn_truth_roc} shows the training results for the weakly supervised training scenario for both signal mass hypotheses.
-The network is similarly able to enhance a signal contamination down to 0.6\% for both signal mass hypotheses.
+The network is similarly able to enhance a signal contamination down to 0.6\% for both signal mass hypotheses, again with specific sensitivity increase factors given in Table~\ref{tab:resultsummary}.
 The comparable results in Figures~\ref{fig:pfn_benchmark_roc} and~\ref{fig:pfn_truth_roc} show that differences in the background-only case between the signal region and sideband region are not reducing the signal sensitivity.

 An even higher level of input complexity is possible through utilizing the PFN architecture with all particles in the event.
 This representation was tried in the training, but it was found to be less performant than the jet-level PFN studied here.
 This indicates a clear dependency of classifier performance on both input dimensionality and accordingly the amount of input statistics available in training.